Cooper Grant in Camden in Camden County, New Jersey — The American Northeast (Mid-Atlantic)

 The Cooper Family

 William Cooper’s children and subsequently their children also helped to ensure Camden’s development and growth during the next two centuries.
 In 1773, William’s great-grandson, Jacob, laid out some of the area’s earliest residential plots on Cooper-owned farmlands, calling the newly established town Camden, and naming the street running along the town’s northern border Cooper Street.
 Jacob’s nephews,

 This light-rail station stop is located within the Cooper Street Historic District, which was historically the city’s most fashionable.
 Some of the oldest and most architecturally significant residences within the city, dating from the early 1800s and located within Jacob Cooper’s original plan, may be found within the boundaries of this district.
 The original home of the family founders of the Cooper Hospital was located at nearby 121 Cooper Street and was replaced, during the late 1910s, with the present-day Johnson Library.
 All of these homes help to illustrate the more than 300-year history

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers.
 In addition, it is included in the Quakerism series list.
 A significant historical year for this entry is 1679.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Edward Sharpe House (within shouting distance of this marker); Enslaved Africans Once Sold Here (within shouting distance of this marker); Cooper's Ferry (about 500 feet away, measured in a direct line); Daniel Cooper Ferry Hotel (about 600 feet away); The Victor (approx. 0.2 miles away); The Campbell Kids (approx. ¼ mile away); Benjamin Franklin Bridge (approx. ¼ mile away); L-3 Communications (approx. 0.3 miles away).
+The Edward Sharp House (within shouting distance of this marker); Cooper Street: the Gateway of Southern New Jersey (within shouting distance of this marker); Enslaved Africans Once Sold Here (about 500 feet away, measured in a direct line); The New Jersey Safe Deposit and Trust Company Building (about 500 feet away); Daniel Cooper Ferry Hotel (about 600 feet away); Cooper Street Historic District (about 600 feet away); One John F. Gerry Plaza (about 700 feet away); Jeremy Kane (about 800 feet away).
 Touch for a list and map of all markers in Camden.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on April 23, 2023.
 It was originally submitted on September 9, 2015, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 1,011 times since then and 377 times this year.
 Photos: 1, 2. submitted on September 9, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.